apitestbase/apitestbase.github.io/_docs/en/ftp-request.md

 The FTP client library is bundled with API Test Base, so no setup is needed.

+Both FTP and FTPS (FTP over SSL/TLS) servers are supported — to connect to an FTPS server, tick the `Use SSL` checkbox on the `Endpoint` tab.

 Actions available: **Put**.

 ## Put Action